Djon Mundine OAM: Stories from the Studio

-The extraordinary quality of the works on display and the calibre of contributing artists is a testament to the deep respect Djohn has achieved as one of our nations leading Aboriginal Curators.
+The extraordinary quality of the works on display and the calibre of contributing artists is a testament to the deep respect Djon has achieved as one of Australia’s leading Curators.
 The Dingo Project is the latest example of a curator with the power to weave stories into compelling experiences that will stay with you long after you leave the gallery space.

 It was a privilege to hear Djon talk about some of the works and the rich journey to achieve the exhibition.
-His animated story telling and deep knowledge about each work of art made for one of the most enjoyable Stories from the Studio experiences yet.
+His animated story telling and deep knowledge about each work of art made for one of the most enjoyable Stories from the Studio experiences.

 Djon in front of his work ALWAYS WILL BE!
 2021, the first work as you enter the exhibition.

 You simply can’t miss The Dingo Project on display at Ngununggula until 13 March 2022.
 Find out more.
 A highlight coming up is a day of Artists’ talk on 5 Feb featuring Dannie Mellor, Judith Crispin and Teena McCarthy.
 Check the Ngununggula socials for the full program closer to the date.

 The Imperial Lion and Tiger are mighty beasts but you’ll never see a Dingo doing tricks in a circus – Anonymous

 Find out more about Djon at his website.